Interleukin 8: Clinical significance

 Interleukin-8 is a key mediator associated with inflammation where it plays a key role in neutrophil recruitment and neutrophil degranulation.
 As an example, it has been cited as a proinflammatory mediator in gingivitis and psoriasis.

-Interleukin-8 secretion is increased by oxidant stress, which thereby cause the recruitment of inflammatory cells and induces a further increase in oxidant stress mediators, making it a key parameter in localized inflammation.
+IL-8 secretion is increased by oxidant stress, which thereby cause the recruitment of inflammatory cells and induces a further increase in oxidant stress mediators, making it a key parameter in localized inflammation.
 IL-8 was shown to be associated with obesity.

 IL-8 has also been implied to have a role in colorectal cancer by acting as an autocrine growth factor for colon carcinoma cell lines or the promotion of division and possible migration by cleaving metalloproteinase molecules.
 It has also been shown that IL-8 plays an important role in chemoresistance of malignant pleural mesothelioma by inducing expression of transmembrane transporters.

-If a pregnant mother has high levels of interleukin-8, there is an increased risk of schizophrenia in her offspring.
+If a pregnant mother has high levels of IL-8, there is an increased risk of schizophrenia in her offspring.
 High levels of Interleukin 8 have been shown to reduce the likelihood of positive responses to antipsychotic medication in schizophrenia.

+Elevated cerebrospinal fluid (CSF) levels of IL-8 have been observed in individuals with schizophrenia, schizophrenia spectrum disorders, bipolar disorder, major depressive disorder, autism spectrum disorder, Parkinson's disease, dementia, and multiple sclerosis.
+In contrast, CSF IL-8 levels are significantly lower in individuals who have attempted suicide and show a negative correlation with anxiety symptoms in suicide attempters.

 IL-8 has also been implicated in the pathology of cystic fibrosis.
 Through its action as a signalling molecule IL-8 is capable of recruiting and guiding neutrophils to the lung epithelium.
 Overstimulation and dysfunction of these recruited neutrophils within the airways results in release of a number of pro-inflammatory molecules and proteases resulting in further damage of lung tissue.

-Some benzodiazepines have inhibitory effects on the adenosine A2B receptor mediated secretion of interleukin-8 in human mast cells.
-In a 2013 study, diazepam, 4′-chlorodiazepam and flunitrazepam markedly reduced NECA-induced interleukin-8 production in that order of potency, whereas clonazepam showed only a modest inhibition.
+Some benzodiazepines have inhibitory effects on the adenosine A2B receptor mediated secretion of IL-8 in human mast cells.
+In a 2013 study, diazepam, 4′-chlorodiazepam and flunitrazepam markedly reduced NECA-induced IL-8 production in that order of potency, whereas clonazepam showed only a modest inhibition.

+An increase in IL-8 levels has also been observed in relation to bronchiolitis, a common respiratory tract disease caused by viral infection.